nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Other incorrect untag commands to try: `untag`, `untag -1 t/<valid tag name>`, `...`.<br>
        Expected: Similar to previous.

+### Export Mailing List Command
+1. Export list with default attributes
+    1. Prerequisites: List all contacts using the `list` command.
+Multiple contacts in the list.
+    1. Test case: `mailingList`<br>
+       Expected: Generate CSV file with name phone and email of all contacts displayed in the list.
+    1. Test case: `mailingList b/ a/`<br>
+       Expected: Generate CSV file with name, phone, email, birthday and address of all contacts displayed in the list.

 ### Saving data